 4. Religion.
-Religion had a great effect on the culture in the Northern Neck in the 1600s and 1700s.
+Religion had a significant effect on the culture in the Northern Neck in the 1600s and 1700s.
 Church attendance was higher than today.
 Estimates are that attendance was 75%, or more, of the population.
 In 2014, regular church attendance in Virginia was estimated to be 40 to 50% of the population.
 Virginia’s church attendance percentages in 2014 rank higher than many other states, possibly a result of Virginia’s high church attendance in the 1600s and 1700s (assuming all of the Virginia Colony had similar attendance percentages to the Northern Neck).

 Churches were the primary care givers for the poor, the sick, the orphans, and others in need, unlike today when governments play the larger role.
 During the 1700s, the churches in the Northern Neck (as well as the Virginia Colony government) were very intolerant of non-Christian perspectives.
 Non-Christians were prohibited from holding government office.
 Also, explanations for any tragedies, sicknesses, and turmoil being experienced by people were attributed to the “will of God”, a religious perspective at the time.
 These attitudes began to change in the second half of the 1700s, correlating with more “educated” people and a greater pursuit of learning.

 I believe it is not a coincidence that the changes in the second half of the 1700s is happening at the same time that the so-called “industrial revolution” is beginning to place in England.
-In both locations, an important contributing factor is a more “educated” people and a greater pursuit of learning.
-In both places, there seems to be an “intellectual awaking”, corresponding with the beginning of progressive acts and changes in society.
+In both locations, an important contributing factor is a more “educated” population and a greater pursuit of learning.
+In both places, there seems to be an “intellectual awaking” corresponding with the beginning of progressive acts and changes in society.

 For most of the 1600s and 1700s, the Church of England (the Anglican Church) was the “official” church, the church of government.
 Several Church of England parishes existed in the Northern Neck during the 1600s, and later, such as: Boutracy; Chickacoan; Fairfield; Lee; Nomini; St. Stephen’s; and Wicomico.
 It seems to me that these parishes would, in their care for the poor, orphans, and the needy, as well as being a meeting place for the more prominent local citizens, serve as the area’s “first governmental structure and process”.
-These parishes will led to the establishment of wider county government, taking over the roles that the parishes played.
+These parishes will lead to the establishment of wider county government, taking over the roles that the parishes played.

-The Virginia Anglican Church depended much less on the established ways of doing things in England, e.g., a hierarchical government of bishops, archbishops, etc. The Northern Neck Anglican Church possibly was more depended on secular leadership and a secular vestry (serving as a government-like body).
+The Virginia Anglican Church depended much less on the established ways of doing things present in England, e.g., a hierarchical government of bishops, archbishops, etc. The Northern Neck Anglican Church possibly was more depended on secular leadership and a secular vestry (serving as a government-like body).
 This secular experience possibly had a “cultural” influence on evolving views in the later 1700s on attitudes toward individual freedoms and how people should be governed.
 Northern Neck individuals, who came up under this culture, had a consequential input to important matters in the formation of the United States Government.

 After the War of Independence in the 1770s and 1780s, the Anglican Church would cease to be an active church in America, and many of the Anglican Church communities ceased to exist and their church buildings stopped being maintained.
 Not until the early 1800s, when the Episcopal Church of America emerges, would the assets and many of the practices of the defunct Anglican Church be acquired and used.